aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 To use the AutoFit feature to automatically size a table in Microsoft Word:

 1. Right click anywhere inside the desired table.
-1. Select AutoFit from popup menu.
+1. Select AutoFit from the popup menu.

 ![todo:image_alt_text](tables-overview_7.png)